Lucy spy ring: History

 At first Roessler passed the information to Swiss military intelligence, via a friend who was serving in Bureau Ha, an intelligence agency used by the Swiss as a cut-out.
 Roger Masson, the head of Swiss MI, also chose to pass some of this information to the British SIS.
-Later, through another contact who was a part of a Soviet (GRU) network run by Alexander Rado, Roessler was able to pass to the Soviet Union, recognizing the role of the USSR in the fight against Nazism.
-Roessler was not a Communist, nor even particularly a Communist sympathizer, and wished to remain at arm's length from Rado's network, insisting on complete anonymity and communicating with Rado only through the courier, Christian Schneider.
+Later, seeking to aid the USSR in its role in the fight against Nazism, Roessler was able to pass on information to it via another contact who was a part of a Soviet (GRU) network run by Alexander Rado.
+Roessler was not a Communist, nor even a Communist sympathizer until much later, and wished to remain at arm's length from Rado's network, insisting on complete anonymity and communicating with Rado only through the courier, Christian Schneider.
 Rado agreed to this, recognizing the value of the information being received.
 Rado code-named the source "Lucy", simply because all he knew about the source was that it was in Lucerne.